 I went to Google Maps and typed in the zipcode of the house that my husband and I own, where we were married and into which my eldest child was born.
 I actually ended up switching to the satellite view, but you could of course use the map view instead.

 Next I zoomed in to get a view of our house and its surrounding area.
 I don’t recommend zooming in too closely as the image will become pixilated when you enlarge it.
 I did maximize the image on the screen by ‘hiding’ the large directions/places sidebar on the left and turned off all of the map annotation so only the satellite view remained.

-I then took a screen capture of this image, saved it to my computer and opened it in Picasa, where I cropped it and used the ‘boost’ option under the image processing tab to brighten the colors and to really make that lovely patchwork of fields pop.
+I then took a screen capture of this image, saved it to my computer and opened it in Photoshop (you can also use Picmonkey), where I cropped it and brightened the colors to really make that lovely patchwork of fields pop.

 Once I was happy with the image, I then needed to make it the right size – big enough to make three 16” x 16” cushions.
-I opened the saved image in MS Paint where you can easily increase or adjust the size of an image.
+To do this in Photoshop, just go to “Image” > “Image Size” then type in the dimensions you want.
+If you don’t have Photoshop, you can also open the saved image in MS Paint where you can easily increase or adjust the size of an image.

-I had this printed onto Spoonflower’s linen-cotton canvas, which has a printable area of 54” wide.
+I had this printed onto Spoonflower’s linen-cotton canvas (15% off until Monday, Feb 6, 2017) which has a printable area of 54” wide.
 I wanted each of my cushions to be unique and to have a different part of the satellite image printed on them so that no two were alike, and I kept that in mind when resizing my image.
 Spoonflower prints a good quality image at 150 dpi, so to resize you need to do the following math:

 Desired fabric width (in inches) x 150 = ___

 Desired fabric length (in inches) x 150 = ___